 Niobium is one of the five major refractory metals (those with very high resistance to heat and wear, alongside tungsten, molybdenum, tantalum and rhenium) and as such, it has been used in jet engines and pipeline construction.
 It has a shiny white appearance but, interestingly, forms an oxide layer when exposed to the air, which changes color depending on the coating’s thickness.

 In most alloys, niobium is used in tiny amounts, but in Rolex’s hands it makes up some 85% of the Parachrom Bleu hairspring, with zirconium making up the remaining 15%.
 Together, they make the component completely paramagnetic, virtually unaffected by temperature changes, and up to 10 times more resistant to shocks.

 Five years after it was introduced, Rolex modified the surface structure of their hairspring to thicken the oxide layer to between 50-100nm.
 The goal was to increase the stability of the spring even more, and had the offshoot effect of turning it a distinctive blue color – hence the Parachrom Bleu name.
-That version of their hairspring has since been on an ongoing rollout across the entire catalog.

 In the company’s own words, “Historically, the unique blue color of the hairspring has been a sign of prestige reserved for only the most accurate timepieces.”
 Which is fair enough, although there isn’t a single model using one which has a display case back to let the wearer observe their blue hairspring in action.
 Still, it’s nice to know it’s there!